GSA/centers-of-excellence/about/team.md

         img: SatyajeetDhumne19.jpg
         center: Data & Analytics Lead
         bio: >-
           Satyajeet Dhumne has over 20 years of industry experience in Business Intelligence, Analytics, and Data Management.
 In his previous roles at Fannie Mae, Verizon, Deloitte and Sprint/Nextel Dhumne transformed organizational capabilities enabling data driven decision making and maturing analytics practices.
 As a CoE Data and Analytics Director he has led a large-scale implementation for the U.S. Department of Agriculture, building Data Visualization capabilities and Analytics capacity.
 He also led the development of Data and Analytics strategy and implementation plan for the Consumer Product Safety Commision.
 Currently Dhumne is leading a large-scale implementation for Housing and Urban Development where he is responsible for building Data Visualization, Advanced Analytics, and Office of the Chief Data Officer capabilities.
 Satyajeet specializes in Data and Analytics Strategy, Technology Portfolio Management, Data Management and Technical Program Management.
-      - name: Nathan Manzotti
-        img: NathanManzotti23.jpg
-        center: Data & Analytics Lead
-        bio: >-
-          Nathan Manzotti has over 10 years of public sector experience.
-Manzotti has a proven track record of breaking down organizational silos, using digital solutions to reduce manual workloads, and enabling better data driven decision making.
-Prior to joining CoE Manzotti’s worked with the U.S. Customs and Border Protection modernizing legacy reporting systems and overseeing feature development on systems used by the Office of Field Operations for official statistical reporting.
-As part of the Data & Analytics CoE Nathan will work closely with partner agencies to improve data lifecycle management and data governance best practices.
       - name: Bethany Blakey
         img: BethanyBlakey23.jpg
         center: Innovation Adoption Lead